Updated: 10/14/2016

-Themes, plugins, and WordPress updates: they’re necessary to keep your site secure.
-But unless you use your WordPress theme straight out of the box with no customization, enhancements, or modifications, you are at risk of breaking your site whenever you update.
+But unless you use your WordPress theme straight out of the box with no customization, enhancements, or modifications, you are at risk of breaking your site whenever you update any of them.

 Updating a WordPress Site

 Remember that the official site for all things WordPress can be found in the WordPress Codex.
 WordPress Codex is an online manual with official information and documentation for WordPress.

-While there are lots of great articles and tutorials about WordPress all over the web, rest assured that your best source of accurate information is in the Codex.
-It is here you will also find best practice recommendations for the use of WordPress.
+While you can find lots of great articles and tutorials about WordPress all over the web, your best source of accurate information is in the Codex.

-The Codex is also where you can find extended instructions for updating WordPress.
 If your site is behind more than two major releases, it is recommended to upgrade incrementally.
-Skipping one release is okay, but you should never skip two releases when upgrading.
+Skipping one release is okay, but you should never skip two releases when upgrading as that could potentially break your site.

-You can find older versions of WordPress in the release archive at WordPress.org.
 Keep in mind that NONE of the old releases are safe to use.
 Only the latest release is actively maintained.
 So follow the detailed instructions for upgrading WordPress, but make sure you do these steps on a test or development version of your site.

 So now that you have an understanding of best practices for updating a WordPress site, let’s look at how you can accomplish updating a WordPress site using practical and safe strategies.